This publication is in the INCUBATOR section.

 Full dataset and scripts on GitHub.
 (To be released after paper has been accepted.)

-In this paper, I provide a usage-based account of the inflection of sequences of oblique attributive adjectives in German, most notably in the masculine/neuter dative singular, where affixes alternate when there is no determiner.
+In this paper, I discuss the inflection of sequences of oblique attributive adjectives in German, most notably in the masculine/neuter dative singular, where affixes alternate when there is no determiner.

 - mit heiß-em (KONJ) lecker-en Kaffee